 The purpose of pre pregnancy genetic counseling is:

-- Discuss history and risk of genetic disorders
+- Discuss the history and risk of genetic disorders

 - Advice upon screening tests and how to get them done